8 Best Ski Resorts near Vancouver, BC

 Whistler Blackcomb

 The best-known resort in the Vancouver area — with arguably the best skiing in Canada — is Whistler Blackcomb.
-With two mountains: Whistler Mountain and Blackcomb Mountain, you could spend an entire season skiing and still not hit each of the 200 runs.
+With two mountains: Whistler Mountain and Blackcomb Mountain, you could spend an entire season skiing and still not hit all of the 200-plus runs.
 And with an average of over 38 feet of snow each season, you can be assured of lots of the white stuff underneath your feet.

 If you're after epic, world-class skiing, then Whistler Blackcomb is the perfect resort for you.
 Whatever type of terrain you like best – from vast bowls and steep chutes to mellow groomers and technical terrain parks – you will find plenty of it in Whistler.
 Variety is the name of the game, and with 8,171 acres of terrain to explore, it's safe to say you won't get bored.